BIBA

 2. Voluntary excess is the amount you choose and is on top of any compulsory amount your insurance company has insisted upon.

-Increasing your voluntary excess can sometimes make a massive difference to your motor insurance premium cost.
-Even a small increase to provide a higher voluntary excess amount can save hundreds of pounds depending on driving history, age, claims history, etc.
+Increasing voluntary excess can significantly affect your insurance premium cost.
+Even a tiny increase to provide a higher voluntary excess amount can save hundreds of pounds depending on driving history; age claims history, etc.

-So the temptation can be to have a high excess to reduce your annual motor insurance premium.
+So, the temptation can be to have a high excess to reduce your annual insurance premium.

-The downside is that higher excess charges mean you will have to pay more each time you make a claim on your motor insurance policy.
+The downside is that higher excess charges mean you must pay more each time you claim your insurance policy.

 The other important thing to consider is that if you take our motor excess cover to protect against these charges on an insurance claim, you have to pay your excess on the motor insurance claim to claim it back.